SymbioticSnake/LinAlgCPP/README.md

 # LinAlgCPP
-A project to code all of the knowledge in the University of Waterloo's MATH 115 course (Linear Algebra for Engineering) in C++.
+A project to code all the knowledge in the University of Waterloo's MATH 115 course (Linear Algebra for Engineering) in C++.

 ## Introduction
 The following numerical structures are taught in MATH 115 at the University of Waterloo: